Home 9 Life Style 9 Food 9 Turmeric Aioli (Golden Turmeric Mayonnaise) Recipe with Some Health Benefits

 As a Marinade

-Mix turmeric aioli with some lemon juice and use it as a marinade for chicken or fish.
+Mix turmeric mayonnaise with some lemon juice and use it as a marinade for chicken or fish.
 It will help to tenderize the meat and give it a delicious flavor.

 In Salads